bloodstiller/bloodstiller.com/content/Walkthroughs/Active-box.md

             -   Knowing the function level is useful as if want to target the DC's and servers, we can know by looking at the function level what the minimum level of OS would be.

             -   In this case we can see it is level 4 which means that this server has to be running Windows Server 2008 or newer.
-            -   Here’s a list of functional level numbers and their corresponding Windows Server operating systems:
+            -   Here's a list of functional level numbers and their corresponding Windows Server operating systems:

                 | Functional Level Number | Corresponding OS            |
                 |-------------------------|-----------------------------|